CSE321-Fall2021/cse321-portfolio-MSNelyubov/Project 1/CSE321_project1_mnelyubo_readme.md

 ----------
 API and Built-In Elements Used
 ----------
+- mbed.h
+    - Thread
+        - used to handle concurrent scheduled events with the operating system
+    - DigitalOut
+        - used to output a high or low signal to the onboard blue LED
+    - InterruptIn
+        - used to read input from the onboard User button 1

 ----------
 Functions
 ----------

 - cycleLedState:
     - This function runs continously once called.
 Whenever the global variable oscillateLED_L is low, this function will begin a cycle in which it turns on an LED for 2000 ms and then turns it off for 500 ms before repeating this behavior.